ikmzkro/ChilizProof/README.md

 # FanToban

-## プロジェクトの説明
+## Project Description

-**FanToban** は、スタジアムに来場したサポーターの存在を「貢献」としてオンチェーンに記録し、役割・来場履歴・応援度に応じて報酬を設計する Web3 アプリケーションです。ただの観客ではなく、“応援そのもの”が「貢献」「証明」となり「報酬」に変わる、新しいスタジアム体験を提供します。
+**FanToban** is a Web3 application that recognizes stadium supporters as contributors,
+recording their presence on-chain and designing token-based rewards based on their roles, attendance history, and level of support.

+More than just spectators, FanToban empowers fans to turn their **cheering itself** into
+**proof of contribution** and **a source of reward**, redefining the stadium experience.

-## 作り方
+## How It Works

-このプロジェクトは、以下の要素を組み合わせて構築されています：

-- 座席や応援スタイルに応じた「役割」の定義
-- 試合ごとの役割・在席期間などをオンチェーンで記録
+This project combines the following elements:

+- Role definitions based on seat type and style of support
+- On-chain recording of attendance, roles, and presence per match
-- Splits Protocol を用いた Pull 型の報酬分配設計
+- Pull-based reward distribution using the Splits Protocol

----

 ## Inspired by